 Norway became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Smoke Free Places: The law prohibits smoking in most indoor workplaces and indoor public places, subject to a few exceptions which permit smoking in living quarters in institutions that replace the residents' home and up to one half of hotel guest rooms.
+The law prohibits smoking in most indoor workplaces and indoor public places, subject to a few exceptions which permit smoking in living quarters in institutions that replace the residents' home and up to one half of hotel guest rooms.
 Smoking is prohibited on all means of public transport.
-In addition, smoking is prohibited in all outdoor areas of kindergartens, primary schools, and secondary schools, and near the entrances to health institutions and public enterprises.
+In addition, smoking is prohibited in all outdoor areas of daycare facilities, primary schools, and secondary schools, and near the entrances to health institutions and public offices.
 Sub-national jurisdictions may not enact smoke free laws that are more stringent than the national law.

-Tobacco Packaging and Labeling: For smoked tobacco products, one of two text warnings must occupy at least 30 percent of the front of the package.
-One of fourteen combined text and picture warnings must occupy at least 40 percent of the back of the package.
+The standardized packaging of cigarettes, roll-your-own tobacco, and snus is required as of July 1, 2018.
+For smoked tobacco products, one of two text-only health warnings must occupy at least 30 percent of the front of the package.
+One of fourteen combined text and pictorial health warnings must occupy at least 40 percent of the back of the package.
 The warnings must be enclosed by a black border between 3mm and 4mm in width outside the area reserved for the warning.
-In addition, a quitline number must appear on both sides of the package outside the area reserved for the warning.
+In addition, a quitline number must appear on both sides of the package outside of the area reserved for the warning.
 For smokeless tobacco products, one text warning must occupy at least 30 percent of the most visible side of the package.
 Misleading packaging and labeling, including terms such as “light” and “low tar,” is prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.